by Nataliia Vasylyna | September 23, 2020 9:00 am

-ROI can be calculated both for the whole duration of a campaign and for its definite period.
-Let’s look at the example: this month you spent 500$ for the advertisement of your online shop in social networks.
+ROI can be calculated both for the whole duration of business activity or for a particular stage.
+Let’s look at the example: this month you spent 500$ on the advertisement of your online shop on social networks.
 During the same month, you got 200 new clients who made purchases in the total amount of 1100$.
-To calculate ROI, we need to take away the cost of the advertisement from income, and then divide the resulting value by the amount of advertising costs:
+To calculate ROI, we need to take away the cost of the advertisement from income, and then divide the resulting value by the number of advertising costs:

-As a result, you get the 120% of return on investments for the period of one month.
+As a result, you get a 120% return on investments for a period of one month.

 The main question that appears is “How to detect the income and investments (loss)?”
-We consulted QATestLab specialist on test automation, Vasiliy, and here is what he says:
+We consulted a QATestLab specialist on test automation, and here is what he says:

 The demands for test automation will vary according to the specifics of a particular product, but its general goals are the following: